 Dr Grande spoke about the need to not only consider symptomatic recovery with treatment, but to aim for functional recovery, which encompasses e.g. the ability to uphold autonomy, maintain relations to family and friends, and return to, or continue studies/work.
-Functioning can be assessed by easy-to use scales; e.g. the Functioning Assessment Short Test (FAST), which, according to Dr Grande is an easy to apply, interviewer administered tool.19 The FAST was utilized in a trial, where it was shown that improvements in functioning could be maintained with treatment with atypical LAI antipsychotics.20 Dr Grande concluded her talk with emphasizing that prevention of relapse, especially manic episodes, is essential for maintaining functional performance in patients with BD.21
+Functioning can be assessed by easy-to use scales; e.g. the Functioning Assessment Short Test (FAST), which, according to Dr Grande is an easy to apply, interviewer administered tool.19,20 Dr Grande concluded her talk with emphasizing that prevention of relapse, especially manic episodes, is essential for maintaining functional performance in patients with BD.21

 This satellite symposium was sponsored by H. Lundbeck A/S and Otsuka Pharmaceutical Development and Commercialization, Inc.